 You will be given all the training you need!
-An initial four hour training workshop with be followed up with continued training after you are placed with a student.
+An initial four-hour training workshop will be followed up by continued training after you are placed with a student.
 As a tutor, you must attend the workshop and follow-up training in order to be certified.

 LCUP asks that you make a commitment for a minimum of one year to your student.
 This allows you and your student to build a trusting relationship and to see progress.
 Tutoring twice a week for 90 minutes per session is recommended although this can be changed to meet the student’s needs.
 Tutors should spend time preparing lessons prior to tutoring sessions.

 Qualifications: Tutors must be 18-years-old or more; dependable; prompt, interested in helping others; sensitive to different backgrounds and cultures; respectful of confidentiality; PATIENT; optimistic/positive outlook; and have a good command of the English language and grammar.
 Computer Literacy is helpful but not required.

 Requirements: Tutors must be able to create a learning plan based on his/her student’s needs.

 Benefits: There is great satisfaction in giving to others; in helping resolve a limiting factor in your student’s life; in learning new skills in teaching and tutoring techniques; in obtaining a deeper understanding of different lifestyles and cultures; in making new friends and most of all...in having fun!